SACHDEVA-GARV/TaskPilot-AI/README.md

 # TaskPilot AI – Intelligent Task Management with Prioritization & Insights

 A full-stack AI-powered task management application built with React, Vite, Tailwind CSS, Node.js, Express, and MongoDB.
-TaskPilot AI not only helps you manage your to-do list with authentication and persistence but also integrates **AI-based prioritization and task summarization** powered by **Google Gemini Pro API**.
+TaskPilot AI helps you manage your to-do list with authentication, persistence, and **AI-based prioritization and daily summaries** powered by **Google Gemini Pro API**.

 ---